-Combined with available historical data, new geological, geophysical and geochemical data obtained in the course of Macarthur's extensive geological investigation of the BIF between 2007 and 2013, there is believed to be potential for nickel sulphide and gold mineralisation within the extensive ultramafic rock package hosting the BIFs.
+Historical data, new geological, geophysical and geochemical data obtained in the course of Macarthur's extensive geological investigation of the BIF between 2007 and 2013, shows that there is potential for nickel sulphide and gold mineralisation within the extensive ultramafic rock package hosting the BIFs.

-By way of example, the company announced the results for nickel of drilling conducted in 2013 at the Macarthur Iron Ore Projects (Press Release, Update on Macarthur Minerals' Iron Ore Projects News Release, January 14, 2014).
+The Company announced the results for nickel drilling conducted in 2013 at the Macarthur Iron Ore Projects (Press Release, Update on Macarthur Minerals' Iron Ore Projects, January 14, 2014).
 Macarthur drilled diamond hole LGDD_054, to test high grade magnetite.
-This hole was collared in ultramafic and was seen to contain unusual textures and veins of a black mineral thought to be after sulphide.
+This hole was collared in ultramafic and contained unusual textures and veins of a black mineral thought to be after sulphide.
 Assaying of the core returned from 4.5 m to 28.0 m (23.5 m) 0.85% nickel ("Ni") and this included 1.03% Ni over an 11.5 m interval from 10.5 m to 22.0 m at an estimated true width of around 8 m.
 The intersection also shows very low calcium and high magnesium and chromium.
 The rock is highly weathered and is therefore not conclusive evidence for presence of nickel sulphides, but is encouraging.